A-Cesari-Fin/american-basket-options-freefem/README.md

 * `c`: Algorithm parameter (default: 1000)
 * `kj`: Mesh adaptation frequency (default: 2)

+**Note**:
+- After modifying any parameters, save the file before running it in FreeFEM++
-**Note**: The mesh and numerical parameters are optimized for the default financial parameters.
-If you modify the financial parameters significantly, you may need to adjust the mesh and error control parameters accordingly.
+- The mesh and numerical parameters are optimized for the default financial parameters.
+If you modify the financial parameters significantly, you may need to adjust the mesh and error control parameters accordingly
 ### Output Files

 The script generates different output files based on the selected mode: